Netherthong

 E.R.I.C. - Everybody Reading in Class for 20 mins

-Active time - Joe Wicks is showing a PE lesson at 9am or Go Noodle
+Active time - Joe Wicks is on today or try ‘Zumba’ on Go Noodle

 Maths/Literacy - do this in batches of 20 mins each, build in breaks.